excellarateinc/voyage-api-java/readme_docs/DEVELOPMENT.md

 Developers must be aware that as soon as their code is merged into a long running branch (ie master), that the CI job "Build & Test" will be triggered on the new code.
 The primary function of the "Build & Test" job is to ensure that the latest changes can be built without error and that all unit, integration, and functional tests pass successfully.
 If the build or a single test fails, then the job fails and notifies the development team.

 Whenever a job fails within the CI environment the whole development team is affected.
 It is the responsibility of the developer who broke the build to fix the issue as quickly as possible.
 A developer with repeated offenses should be made aware (however the team decides) that they need to improve their pre-merge quality checks.

+Learn more about Continuous Integration within the [Deploy: Continuous Integration](DEPLOY.md#continuous-integration-ci) documentation.

 :arrow_up: [Back to Top](#table-of-contents)